stuntrally/stuntrally3/docs/Tasks.md

 @CryHam, Jun 2013

 A lot of code to have resources downloadable.
-Just like in VDrift (using svn), or RoR, and last Speed Dreams.
+Just like in: VDrift (using svn), RoR, and last Speed Dreams.

 Benefits:
-- Since we have users contributing tracks, it would be cooler if all users
+- Since we have users contributing tracks (rarely), it would be cooler if all users
-could download new tracks in game (not search forum and extract to user dir).
+could download new tracks in game (not search forum and extract to user dir)
+or wait for next release.

-Note: some (many?) championships would become unavailable because of missing tracks.
+Note: some (many?) championships/challenges will become
+unavailable because of *missing tracks*.
-Also needs checking if track/car exists before starting multiplayer.
+Also needs checking if track/vehicle exists before starting multiplayer.

-- We could make a smaller package eg. with only best tracks
+- We could make a **smaller package** eg. a demo, or with only best tracks, or no IRL vehicles

-- Could also do it for cars.
-Needs implementing of cars reading from user data.
+- Could also do it for vehicles.
+Needs implementing of vehicles reading from user data.

 But since this is a gigantic issue (lots of coding, testing)
 I'm not seeing this done.
-Also needs versioning, hash checking, blah blah, and what not.
+Also needs versioning, hash checking, etc.

 Probably we could use git+github for it, tracks are aready there, would be best to use that.
 Maybe raw:// could work with http here ?
-At least for downloading.
+OFC only for downloading.
-Uploading is just too difficult (authentication, installing git, way worse on windows etc).

 RoR has it already implemented, check if we could adapt and use it too
 https://github.com/RigsOfRods/rigs-of-rods/pull/2850